HIPPOS AND RIVER WILDLIFE IN KENYA

 Hippos need permanent open water like rivers, dams, or pools where they can submerge.
 During the day, hippos spend their time in water to keep cool.
 In the winter months and cooler weather they will also be seen resting on river banks.
 They emerge at dusk to graze.

 Every year across Africa, hippos kill an estimated 500 people, making them the world’s deadliest mammal, after humans, and nearly twice as deadly as lions.
-Hippopotamuses are herbivories and rarely bother other animals.
-But males can become aggressive if they sense danger.
-Mothers may attack to protect their young.
-And nearly all hippos become nervous when something—or someone—stands between them and the water where they live.
+Hippopotamuses are herbivores and rarely bother other animals but males can become aggressive if they sense danger and mothers may attack to protect their young.
+Most hippos become nervous and dangerous when something or someone stands between them and the water where they live.